Plastic Kitchenware/Tableware from China and Hong Kong

 NB the above definition is not the same as the definition used in the Customs code.

-To import plastic kitchenware originating in or consigned from China and Hong Kong you will need to submit to Dover Port Health Authority for each consignment, a declaration and a laboratory report confirming that it meets the requirements concerning the release of primary aromatic amines and formaldehyde.
+To import plastic kitchenware/tableware originating in or consigned from China and Hong Kong you will need to submit a notification to Dover Port Health Authority for each consignment.
+With each notification, it is expected to have a completed declaration (PDD) and a laboratory report confirming that the consigned goods meet the legal requirements concerning limits set down in the law for the release of primary aromatic amines and formaldehyde.

 The report must demonstrate that the item does not release primary aromatic amines into foods (or food simulants) in a detectable quantity.
 (The detection quantity is 0.01mg/kg.)